wbolster/attribute-mapping/README.rst

 - ``AttributeMapping`` instances do not pretend to be a ``dict``

-- Can be used with ``dict`` as well as other objects implementing the ``collections.abc.Mapping`` abstract base class.
+- Can be used with ``dict`` as well as other objects implementing the ``collections.abc.Mapping`` abstract base class

 - No restrictions on key/attribute names

-- No unpleasant surprises in behaviour or weird corner cases.
+- No unpleasant surprises in behaviour or weird corner cases

 - Modern code; Python 3.4+ only